NxPKG/khulnasoft-docs/content/load-balancing/additional-options/load-balancing-rules/create-rules.md

 ## Prerequisites

-- **Understand whether Cloudflare proxies your traffic**: Depending on the [proxy status](/load-balancing/understand-basics/proxy-modes/) of your traffic, you may have access to different fields for your load balancing rules.
+- **Understand whether Khulnasoft proxies your traffic**: Depending on the [proxy status](/load-balancing/understand-basics/proxy-modes/) of your traffic, you may have access to different fields for your load balancing rules.
 For more details, refer to [Supported fields and expressions](/load-balancing/additional-options/load-balancing-rules/reference/).

 ---

 ## Workflow

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select an account and application.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select an account and application.

 2. Navigate to **Traffic** > **Load Balancing**.